Preference Adaptive and Sequential Text-to-Image Generation: Related Work

 \section{Related Work}

-Our work is related to recent advances in interactive and personalized image generation.
+Our work is related to recent advances in interactive and preference-adaptive image generation.
 Existing methods explore iterative refinement using visual feedback \citep{von2023fabric,wang2024diffusion} or leverage LLMs for prompt engineering \citep{liu2024you,brade2023promptify,hao2024optimizing}, often focusing on optimization of perceptual quality or user satisfaction in a single interaction \citep{fan2024reinforcement,chidambaram2024direct,wallace2024diffusion,wu2023human}.
 Our PASTA framework extends this by framing multi-turn image generation as a sequential decision-making problem, where an RL agent learns to extend and personalize a prompt through a series of expansions guided by user feedback.
 This enables iterative refinement towards a desired visual outcome, capturing nuances in user preferences across diverse user types.
+Notably, while many existing methods focus on modifying internal aspects of text-to-image (T2I) models (e.g., diffusion noise \cite{tang2023zeroth}, attention maps \cite{von2023fabric} or prompt embeddings \cite{salehi2025viper}), PASTA operates by directly adapting the input prompt, offering a model-agnostic approach to adaptive preference learning in T2I generation.

 PASTA draws upon a rich history of preference elicitation (PE) research \citep{boutilier2002pomdp,chajewska2000making,keeney1993decisions,salo2001preference}, especially that in content-based recommender systems \citep{boutilier2012active,spearman1961proof,rashid2002getting,meshi2023preference}, and addresses the challenge of optimizing PE for diverse downstream tasks.
 Existing research highlights the importance of diversity in recommendations \citep{sidana2018learning} and explores diversity in elicitation strategies \citep{parapar2021diverse}.
-PASTA tackles this by training an agent that considers both immediate user feedback and long-term goals to generate personalized images.
+PASTA tackles this by training an agent that considers both immediate user feedback and long-term goals to generate preference-aligned images.
 Our novel data collection and simulation methodology further support the training of robust user simulators, which we show to greatly improve policy learning.